tejomaygadgil/cgpos/README.md

 A Syllable-Based [Naive Bayes model](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) with [Laplace/Lidstone smoothing](https://en.wikipedia.org/wiki/Additive_smoothing) is implemented to predict fine-grained part-of-speech using likelihood and prior estimates from the training data.
 A variant called `StupidBayes` (due to its relation to the [Stupid Backoff](https://aclanthology.org/D07-1090.pdf) smoothing method) is introduced that delivers a 5-10% improvement in accuracy.

-This morphological approach overcomes a major difficulty of parsing Ancient Greek: namely, the [complex system of word endings](https://en.wiktionary.org/wiki/Appendix:Ancient_Greek_grammar_tables) used to indicate part-of-speech[^1] that produces sentences with free word order[^2] and many words [only occurring once](https://en.wikipedia.org/wiki/Hapax_legomenon#Ancient_Greek_examples).
+This morphological approach overcomes the major difficulty of parsing Ancient Greek: namely, the [complex system of word endings](https://en.wiktionary.org/wiki/Appendix:Ancient_Greek_grammar_tables) used to indicate part-of-speech[^1] that produces sentences with free word order[^2] and many words [only occurring once](https://en.wikipedia.org/wiki/Hapax_legomenon#Ancient_Greek_examples).

 # Implementation
 ## Multinomial Naive Bayes